christo8989/node-typescript-mocha-eslint/README.md

 # node-typescript-mocha
-A starter for Node.js, TypeScript, and Mocha.
+A guide to help you create a development environment with Node, TypeScript, Mocha, and ESLint.

 ## Install
 ```